 2021-22 VCA Officers and Board Members Biographies

-President: Libbie Miller President-Elect: June T. Williams-Hopson Vice-President: Alton Baskerville Treasurer: Perteacher Drone Secretary: Tawana Ferguson At-Large Board Members
+President: June T. Williams-Hopson Past President: Libbie Miller Vice-President: Alton Baskerville Treasurer: Perteacher Drone Secretary: Dana Ratliffe-Walker At-Large Board Members

-Vanessa Crawford, Ernest Giles, Chuck Kehoe, Vincent Givens, Larry Edmonds, Erma Locust, Curly R. Sellers, Marilyn Hill, Teresa Harvey
+Vanessa Crawford, Ernest Giles, Chuck Kehoe, Larry Edmonds, Michael Eaves, Curly R. Sellers, Marilyn Hill, Teresa Harvey

 Alton Baskerville has been President of AB Management & Consulting, LLC for the past nine years.
 Previously, he served with the Virginia Department of Corrections for thirty-nine years.
 Retired in 2011 after thirty-two years as a a warden of major prisons.
 He has spent the past seven years auditing dozens of prisons and jails throughout the country as a Department of Justice Certified PREA Auditor, and as an American Correctional Association Audit Chairperson for Adult Institutions.
 He has been a board member of the Virginia Correctional Association (VCA) since 2006; served as President of the Virginia Chapter, National Association of Blacks in Criminal Justice.
 Alton is a member of Friendship Memorial Baptist Church, serving in the Deacon and Trustee Ministries.
 He enjoys traveling, spending time with his four grandkids, and cycling.
 Alton graduated from Armstrong High School in 1967.
 Received a Bachelor's Degree from Cornell University in 1971; received a Master of Science degree in Administration of Justice from VCU in 1980.
 Mr. Baskerville begins his 2nd term by continuing as VCA's Vice-President.